 Control of air emissions has become an important issue that flexible packaging converters must consider when changing or upgrading equipment.
-Robbie Manufacturing of Lenexa, KS, a producer of printed shrink films, bags and pouches for a diverse range of applications, addressed its emissions in 1991 and 1996 by investing in two catalytic oxidizers to control the EPA-regulated air emissions generated in their various processes.
+A producer of printed shrink films, bags and pouches for a diverse range of applications addressed its emissions in 1991 and 1996 by investing in two Anguil catalytic oxidizers to control the EPA-regulated air emissions generated in their various processes.

-But when the company recently decided to purchase a new 10-color gearless press to increase capacity and capability, management knew they also needed to analyze the condition and operating costs of their two catalytic oxidizers.
+But when the company decided to purchase a new 10-color gearless press to increase capacity and capability years later, management knew they also needed to determine if an alternate technology would reduce their operational costs compared to their two catalytic oxidizers.

-Having supplied the original catalytic oxidizers, Robbie contacted the Milwaukee office of Anguil Environmental to analyze the most cost-effective and compliant way to replace the two aged systems.
+Having supplied the original catalytic oxidizers, the customer contacted Anguil Environmental to analyze the most cost-effective and compliant way to replace the two aged systems.
 After an analysis, Anguil recommended replacement of the existing equipment with a single 25,000 Regenerative Thermal Oxidizer (RTO).

 RTOs Replace Catalytic Oxidizers

-Though the catalytic units were a logical choice at he time of purchase technological advances in the ensuing years had caused the RTO to become a viable alternative.
-Particularly important was the improvement in RTO cost-effectiveness generated in part by significant reduction in cost of ceramic energy recovery media, along with improvements in heat transfer capability.
+Though the catalytic units were a logical choice at the time of purchase, technological advances in the ensuing years had caused the RTO to become a much more viable abatement strategy.

-The operation of the RTO is considerably different than the existing catalytic units.
+The operation of the RTO is considerably different from the existing catalytic units.
 The oxidizer consists of two reinforced, insulated chambers filled with high temperature structured ceramic energy recovery media.
-The oxidizer utilizes two burners to maintain the oxidizer above the oxidation temperature.
-Located beside the energy recovery chambers are diverter valves and air duct plenum passages, which allow the process airflow to diverted into and out of the oxidizer in either a clockwise or counter clockwise mode.
+The oxidizer utilizes a burner to maintain the oxidation temperature.
+Located beside the energy recovery chambers are diverter valves and air duct plenum passages, which allow the press exhaust to be diverted into and out of the oxidizer in either a clockwise or counterclockwise mode.
 The directional mode is controlled by a PLC, which changes the direction of airflow at regular intervals to optimize system efficiency.
-Typical operational cycles range from two to four minutes.

 The RTO in Action

 In operation, solvent laden air (SLA) enters the oxidizer via an energy recovery chamber where the high temperature ceramic heat transfer media preheats the SLA prior to introduction into the oxidation chamber.
 As the SLA passes up through the bed, its temperature rapidly increases.
 After the chemical oxidation purification reaction occurs, the hot, clean, outgoing gas heats the exit energy recovery bed.
-In order to maintain optimum heat recovery efficiency of the bed, the SLA flow direction is switched at regular intervals by the automatic diverter valves on demand from the PLC control system.
-This periodic flow direction shift provided a uniform temperature distribution throughout the entire oxidizer.
+In order to maintain optimum heat recovery efficiency, the SLA flow direction is switched at regular intervals by the automatic diverter valves on demand from the PLC control system.
+This periodic flow direction shift provided a high thermal efficiency to minimize customer operational cost.

-With sufficient concentration of hydrocarbons in the process air stream, the heat energy content of the hydrocarbons will self-sustain the oxidation process, and no additional heat energy will be required.
+With sufficient concentration of hydrocarbons in the process air stream, the heat energy content of the VOCs will result in self-sustained operation with no auxiliary fuel usage.

 Features that are specific to the RTO include:

-- High volumetric turn-down capability, enabling the control of multiple sources and the reduction of operating cost.
+- High volumetric turn-down capability, enabling the control of multiple presses and the reduction of operating cost.

-- Thermal energy recovery of 95 percent or higher, allowing self-sustaining at levels as low as 3 percent while reducing operating costs.
+- Thermal energy recovery of 95 percent or higher, allowing self-sustaining operation with no auxiliary fuel usage at levels as low VOC exhaust concentrations..